kubernetes-sigs/gateway-api/geps/gep-3388/index.md

 #### Envoy

-Supports configuring a [RetryBudget](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/circuit_breaker.proto#envoy-v3-api-msg-config-cluster-v3-circuitbreakers-thresholds-retrybudget) CircuitBreaker threshold across a group of upstream endpoints, with the following parameters.
+Supports configuring an optional [RetryBudget](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/circuit_breaker.proto#envoy-v3-api-msg-config-cluster-v3-circuitbreakers-thresholds-retrybudget) CircuitBreaker threshold across a group of upstream endpoints, with the following parameters:

 * `budget_percent` Specifies the limit on concurrent retries as a percentage of the sum of active requests and active pending requests.
 For example, if there are 100 active requests and the budget_percent is set to 25, there may be 25 active retries.
 This parameter is optional.
 Defaults to 20%.

 * `min_retry_concurrency` Specifies the minimum retry concurrency allowed for the retry budget.
 The limit on the number of active retries may never go below this number.
 This parameter is optional.
 Defaults to 3.

+By default, Envoy uses a static threshold for retries.
+But when configured, Envoy's retry budget threshold overrides any other retry circuit breaker that has been configured.

 #### linkerd2-proxy